Flat bands and $Z_2$ topological phases in a non-Abelian kagome lattice: topological phases

 \section{$Z_2$ topological phases}

-Our model hosts gapped phases, e.g., see Fig.\ref{fig:fig3}(b), thus it is a natural question whether such phases are topological.
+Apart from the gapless phase when the flat band is at the top or the bottom, which corresponds to a Dirac semimetallic phase, where the topological properties of the Dirac cones in Fig. (\ref{fig:fig3}) are well known \cite{BookTIandTopoSc, Guo09PRB_kagome}, such as the existence of the Berry phase of $\pm\pi$ around the Dirac points $K/K'$, our model also hosts gapped insulating phases, e.g., see Fig.\ref{fig:fig3}(b), thus it is a natural question whether such phases are topological.
 In the following, we first present the gap phase diagram when tuning $\alpha, \beta, \gamma$ and then we show using different techniques that the gapped phases are $Z_2$ topological phases.